raspberrypi/documentation/remote-access/ssh/android.md

 A connection might be unsuccessful for various reasons.
 The most likely is that your device or Raspberry Pi are [not connected properly](../../configuration/wireless/wireless-cli.md), [SSH is disabled](../../configuration/raspi-config.md), there may be a typo in your code, or the IP address or credentials have changed.
 In the latter cases, you need to update the host.

-To do this, go to the ‘Hosts’ screen, and tap and hold the particular entry.
+To do this, go to the Hosts screen, and tap and hold the particular entry.
 In the top right corner, new functions will pop up.
 Tap the pencil icon.
-A new screen titled ‘Edit Host’ will pop up.
+A new screen titled 'Edit Host' will pop up.